Terakoya: Curriculum

 Terakoya focused on reading and writing, but they dealt with extra subjects and disciplines, as counting with the abacus (soroban), history, and geography.
 They taught girls sewing, tea ceremony rituals, flower arranging techniques and other arts and crafts.

 The classes usually took place in private homes of samurai, Buddhist priests, or even commoner citizens.
 The instructors, called shishō (師匠) or te-narai-shishō (手習い師匠) were mostly commoners, but samurai and Buddhist clergy also taught at terakoya.
 The administration tasks were often taken care of by the teachers themselves.
 A few terakoya were administered by Shinto priests and medical doctors.

 Unlike centers of popular education that taught mainly skills needed in everyday life, terakoya offered a higher level of education.
 The curriculum began with calligraphy courses, as pupils imitated their instructor examples, the so-called tehon (手本).
 Once the basics of writing were mastered, the pupils advanced to textbooks known as ōrai-mono (往来物), which dated back to the Heian period and were mainly used for samurai education.
 These copybooks were compiled by Japanese men of letters and were written in kanji combined with kana.
 They contained useful information about the daily lives of people, as household precepts, conversation skills and moral values, as well as historical and geographical contents, which showed a wider scope of social life to the students.

 Although only a handful of terakoya offered commercial courses for the children of the merchant class, calculating with the abacus became more and more popular at the end of the Edo period.

 Through the system of terakoya and han schools, the Japanese population had achieved a high degree of literacy at the end of the Edo period.
-There are no reliable statistics, but it is estimated that 50% of men and 20% of women nationwide were literate and possessed basic calculation abilities.